Chrismarsh/paraview-chm/README.md

 ```
 cmake ../ -DCMAKE_TOOLCHAIN_FILE=./conan_paths.cmake
-make install
+make
 ```

 # Final steps
-This will produce a `lib/` directory in the build folder with the filter library.
+The above `make` step will produce a `lib/` directory in the build folder with the filter library.
 As a final step run

 ```
 conan install ../ -if=./paraview